kdaveid/AccessibilityInMobile/Brief Accessibility in Mobile Guide.md

 ### [Xamarin Forms](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/accessibility/index)

-> @icon-exclamation-triangle `AutomationProperties.IsInAccessibleTree` has to be set to `true` so the control is visible to screen readers.
+> `AutomationProperties.IsInAccessibleTree` has to be set to `true` so the control is visible to screen readers.

 _Before:_
 ```xml